Tower Block of Commons: Overview

 What I found difficult to cope with was the depressingness, the miserable side of living in a tower block.
 That's what got me down.
 But I didn't encounter hostility.
 Bemusement about us, yes.
 And I didn't feel threatened, but personally I found it difficult at times, and there were a couple of occasions when I wanted to jack it in.

 Austin Mitchell said after the programme aired that he regretted participating: "I should have turned them down".
 He said that the production company produced a programme that was a "cynical distraction" from the premise he was initially approached about, which was more specifically to show the plight of council house residents.
 A spokesman for Love Productions responded to Mitchell's comments: "We certainly did not set out to humiliate the MPs taking part and we don't believe the end result does so."

-Nadine Dorries was later revealed to have cheated by keeping a £50 note in her bra.
-She claimed that she would use the money to buy gifts for the children of her single mother hosts.
+Nadine Dorries was later reported to have cheated by keeping a £50 note in her bra.
+She said that she would use the money to buy gifts for the children of her single mother hosts.